Why Automate Sales Compensation Management

 This approach helps clients identify the critical capabilities that will help both differentiate between vendors and scope the project using the 7Cs framework.
 The initial Identify stage of the selection process enables the identification of Current State.
 The Qualify stage is where the critical differentiating capabilities are identified and the Present stage is the forum where vendors demonstrate how well their technology delivers against those capabilities.

-The final consideration that is critical in order to maximise the potential for implementation success is to determine implementation readiness – those initiatives will help to deliver the Future State and the Business Case for Automation.
+The final consideration that is critical in order to maximize the potential for implementation success is to determine implementation readiness – those initiatives will help to deliver the Future State and the Business Case for Automation.
 Typically, we find there are three or four actions including developing a clear data strategy, end-end process redesign, an incentives Centre of Excellence (COE) and ensuring resource capacity planning, both in terms of numbers and competence.

 In order to deliver the desired Future State there are 3 must haves – confirm SPM scope for Future State, agree the business case for automation and employ a robust process to chose the right vendor solution.